-Another leading cause of women hair fall problem is thyroid disease.
+Another leading cause of women losing their hair is the thyroid disease.
 The thyroid is a butterfly-shaped gland that is found in front of the neck.
-The mechanism of this gland is to secrete hormones so that other cells of our body can use it.
-So if the thyroid fails to produce adequate hormones that affect our body in many ways including hair growth.
+The mechanism of this gland is to keep hormones so that other cells of our body can use it.
+So if the thyroid fails to produce enough hormones, that affects our body in many ways including hair growth.

-Especially if the thyroid produces fewer hormones (T3 and T4) that are responsible for metabolism, heart rate and mood produce are called hypothyroidism and when the thyroid produces excess hormone the state is called hyperthyroidism.
+If the thyroid produces fewer hormones (T3 and T4) that are responsible for metabolism, heart rate and mood produce it is called hypothyroidism.
+However, when the thyroid produces the excess hormone, the state is called hyperthyroidism.

-In both the cases, it heavily affects the development of hair root or entire scalp causing stop growing new hair and restoration process of hair damage.
-The symptoms might not be so massive that you will be able to notify at earliest.
+In both the cases, it heavily affects the development of hair roots or entire scalp causing hair to stop growing and restoration process of hair damage.
+The symptoms might not be so massive that you will be able to notice at the beginning.

 The first sign would be thinning hair that might lead to missing patches over time.
-Correct protective will help to alleviate symptoms, and including hair loss problems.
+Correct protective will help to alleviate symptoms of hair loss problem.

-Your hairstyle has a close relationship with the hair fall problem.
-All of the things women use as a hairstyle care such as- dyes, chemical treatments, bad brushes and hot iron can damage the hair follicle and cause permanent hair loss.
+Your hairstyle can easily cause the hair to fall.
+All the things women use when doing their hair done such as dyes, chemical treatments, bad brushes, and hot irons can damage the hair follicle and cause permanent hair loss.

-This disease is called Traction alopecia; when you put your hair under constant strain or tension for a long time, it can cause hair fall.
+This disease is called Traction alopecia - when you put your hair under constant strain or tension for a long time, it can cause your hair to fall out.

-Likewise wear tight braids chronically, tight ponytails, hats, scarves, cornrows, and bandanas can pull on hair and can cause progressive thinning of the hairline.
-So it’s advisable that tight hairstyles for a long time should be avoided and be more careful in pulling these tight braids.
+Along with extreme and constant hairstyling, wearing tight braids, ponytails, hats, scarves, cornrows, and bandanas can pull on hair and cause progressive thinning of the hairline.
+You should avoid wearing tight hairstyles for a long time and be more careful in pulling these tight braids.

-Let’s start with a stat of American Autoimmune-Related Diseases Association; in the US, more than 50 million people suffer for at least one autoimmune disease and the concerning news is females are more vigilant than male!
+American Autoimmune-Related Diseases Association has shown off some statistics that say that in the US, more than 50 million people suffer for at least one autoimmune disease.

-The autoimmune system is a network of cells and tissues that help to prevent the body from various invasion and infection.
+The autoimmune system is a network of cells and tissues that prevent the body from various invasions and infections.
 The deficiency happens when your inner body system gets affected or attacked and destroys healthy tissue by mistake.

-There are many forms of hair diseases that can occur due to this autoimmune system disorder such as- alopecia, lupus, Hashimoto’s disease, and Graves’ disease.
+Many forms of hair diseases can occur due to this autoimmune system disorder such as alopecia, lupus, Hashimoto’s disease, and Graves’ disease.

-Additionally, this syndrome can affect white blood cell that might damage the healthy follicles and restrict in natural hair growth.
+Additionally, this syndrome can affect white blood cells that might damage the healthy follicles and restrict natural hair growth.

-Finally, losing hair is a common problem among women, so if you are experiencing, don’t think you are alone and most importantly there is nothing to feel ashamed.
-The aforementioned are some of the leading causes of scarring of the hair follicle, resulting in temporary or permanent hair loss.
+Finally, losing hair is a common problem among women, so if you are experiencing it, don’t think that you’re alone.
+You need to remember that there is nothing to be ashamed of.
+These causes mentioned are some of the leading ones.